dugsiiyeinc/-Music-Festival/README.md

 The website layout is fully responsive and user-friendly.

-Images and videos are optimized for fast loading.
+Images and videos are optimized for fast loading..

 ✨ Features